historical-comparisons-and-what-if-battles

 The Decisive Role of Cavalry and Combined Arms

 William's greatest tactical asset was his heavy cavalry, which represented a level of mounted warfare that the Anglo-Saxons had not encountered on this scale.
 The Norman knights, trained to fight from horseback with lances and swords, provided mobility and shock power that the static English shield wall lacked.
 Early in the battle, the Norman cavalry was repulsed by the disciplined English ranks, but William did not abandon the maneuver.
 Instead, he used the cavalry to pressure the flanks and create opportunities for his archers.
 This integration of archers, infantry, and cavalry was a revolutionary concept in medieval warfare.
 The archers weakened the shield wall from a distance, forcing the English to raise their shields and creating gaps.
 The infantry then engaged to fix the enemy, while the cavalry sought to find vulnerabilities.
-This combined arms approach turned the battle into a war of attrition that favored the more flexible Norman army.
+This combined arms approach turned the battle into a war of attrition that favored the more flexible Norman army, which could rotate fresh troops into the fight while Harold's weary men had no reserves.

 The Feigned Retreats: A Forged Adaptability

 One of the most celebrated Norman tactics was the feigned retreat, a risky maneuver that required immense discipline and timing.
 According to contemporary accounts, after being repulsed by the shield wall, Norman knights on the left flank fled the battlefield in apparent panic.
 The Anglo-Saxon soldiers, believing the end was near, broke their formation to pursue the fleeing enemy.
 This was a fatal error.
 The Normans turned, rallied, and annihilated the exposed English soldiers.
 This tactic was repeated, each time luring more Saxons from their defensive positions and thinning the shield wall.
 Whether historically accurate or a later embellishment, the feigned retreats underscore William's psychological acumen.
 He understood that the English, confident and aggressive after their victory at Stamford Bridge, could be provoked into mistakes.
-This exploitation of hubris was a strategic victory as much as a tactical one.
+This exploitation of hubris was a strategic victory as much as a tactical one, demonstrating that the greatest weakness of a defensive formation is the discipline required to maintain it under duress.

 Terrain and Positional Warfare